-We are pleased to announce that Palladian Communications Specialists is launching the TRAVEL LAW FORUM 2018-Consumer Rights in digital era, under the auspices of the Greek Ministry of Tourism and in cooperation with the International Institute of Air & Space Law-University of Leiden and the Institute for Travel and Tourism in London.
-The Forum will take place at the N.J.V Athens Plaza in Athens, March, 16 2018.
+We are pleased to announce that Palladian Communications Specialists is organizing the 2nd EASTMEDITERRANEAN ENERGY LAW FORUM under the auspices of the Ministry of Environment & Energy and the Hellenic Hydrocarbons Resources Management.
+The forum will take place on November 30th, 2018 at the Hotel N.J.V Plaza in Athens.

 The conference aims at addressing legal aspects of oil and gas and electricity sector, taking into account both Greek and international experience.